 What are the main types of backup operations and how can you avoid the sinking feeling that comes with the realization that you may not get your data back?

 As World Backup Day reminds us, robust backups are integral to healthy information security practices of any organization.
 This is doubly true for those operating in critical sectors.

-World Backup Day, celebrated annually on March 31, is a timely reminder of the importance of taking effective measures that can make all the difference when a data loss incident strikes.
-It is also a good time to pause and reflect on the rising tide of threats that organizations, notably those operating in critical industries, face in cyberspace.
+World Backup Day is a timely reminder of the importance of taking effective measures that can make all the difference when a data loss incident strikes.

 [UPDATE #1: (21 Dec 2012, 5:30PM) ESET Researcher Cameron Camp has just published the second part of this series on securing your Android device.
 Read it here on the ESET Threat Blog at Securing Your Holiday Tech Gifts, Part 2: Android Guide.
 AG] December is upon us, and whether you have a Christmas tree, menorah,

 If you use a computer and/or the Internet you might want to think twice about heading to the disco or the movies or whatever else you had planned for this Saturday night and spend the evening backing up your data instead.
 Why?
 Three reasons, starting with the fact that today is World Backup Day.
 Sure,